This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Cyprus.

 Pre-award interest may apply if the tribunal, subject to the available evidence, deems it appropriate to do so.

 Pursuant to section 22 of Cap.4, and unless otherwise ordered by the tribunal, post-award interest will be applied from the date of issuance of the award.
 It will be applied at the rate equal to the legal interest applied by the courts.

 In addition, a higher interest may be ordered by way of damages, running from the date of breach.
 The amount will depend on whether a contractual provision for interest is in place or on proof of special circumstances.

 What legal requirements are there in your country for the recognition and enforcement of an award?
 Is there a requirement that the award be reasoned, i.e. substantiated and motivated?

-According to section 31 of Law 101/1987 the arbitral award must be reasoned.
+Furthermore, section 31 of the ICA Law requires that the arbitral award must be fully reasoned.